renesas/synced/README.md

     - Default: 0 (disabled)
     - Range: 0-1
     - Description:
-      - If enabled, the communication path between `synce4l` and `pcm4l` will be set up (set **[pcm4l_if_ip_addr]** and **[pcm4l_if_port_num]** to the appropriate values).
+      - If enabled, the communication path between `synced` and `pcm4l` will be set up (set **[pcm4l_if_ip_addr]** and **[pcm4l_if_port_num]** to the appropriate values).
 This interface is used to send the physical clock category to `pcm4l`
   - `pcm4l` interface IP address **[pcm4l_if_ip_addr]**